PhastPhood/docfx-seed/ide/quickstart-ide-orientation.md

 ms.workload:
   - "multiple"
 ---
-# Quickstart: First look at the Visual Studio IDE
+# First look at the Visual Studio IDE

 In this 5-10 minute introduction to the Visual Studio integrated development environment (IDE), we'll take a tour of some of the windows, menus, and other UI features.